 Andrew denied the falsehood of the statement, saying his roommate and suitemate were both supposed to come but canceled on Friday morning.
 He said he stopped inviting his friends to come along after the first time.

-Their first official date was during sophomore year at the hayride function for women’s social club Delta Gamma Rho (DGR), for which Adam was a beau.
+Their first official date was during sophomore year at the hayride function for women’s social club Delta Gamma Rho (DGR), for which Andrew was a beau.
 Two years later, Andrew had the vice president of DGR call a ring ceremony.

 “The candle was going around, and we were singing,” Amy said.
 “Then it got to Stacy [the vice president] and I was excited but then Andrew had pulled it back to him and blew it out.
 I remember thinking ‘What are you doing?
 That is so rude.’”